-Increasing Forging Die, Tool Life and Reducing
+Increasing Forging Die, Tool Life

-Rejections Using Protective Coatings
+Using Protective Coatings

 Protective Coatings continue to play a major role in increasing productivity and reducing costs in metal forming and treatment processes like hot forging and heat treatment.
 This technical paper presents details and successful case studies of three such protective coatings: